Synod Elections

 What Deanery am I in?

 You can see a map of deaneries and find out who leads each deanery here.
-Find out exactly which deanery your parish is in and who the Deanery Synod members are in your and other parishes by searching here.
+You can also find out which deanery your parish is in and who the Deanery Synod members are in your and other parishes by searching the Bristol Diocese Directory.

 How many members can be elected?